-A 2011 study by Maione et al. found that CBC was effective in blocking the pain associated with collagen-induced osteoarthritis.
-Like many other cannabinoids, CBC’s effect on inflammation is very different to that of NSAIDs.
+A 2011 study by Maione et al. found that CBC effectively blocked the pain associated with collagen-induced osteoarthritis.
+Like many other cannabinoids, CBC’s effect on inflammation is very different from that of NSAIDs.

 A 2010 study by DeLong et al. also produced some interesting findings.
 The study showed that when CBC combined with THC, it provided an entourage effect.
 This led to a far greater anti-inflammatory response than using either cannabinoid alone.

-While CBC can’t transform a dunce into a genius, it does encourage neurogenesis.
+While CBC won’t help you become a genius overnight, it does encourage neurogenesis.
 That is, according to one study from 2013 by Shinjyo and Di Marzo.
 The duo analyzed the effects of neural stem progenitor cells (NSPCs) of adult mice outside the body.
 They observed that these particular cells differentiate into numerous other cells, which helps brain growth and recovery.
 Results also showed that CBC improved the function of NSPCs.

-A more recent study, by scientists from Italy and the UK in 2008, found that CBC and other cannabinoids were at least as effective against MRSA as were powerful medications like Vancomycin.
-Moreover, the cannabinoids did not punish you with a host of adverse side effects.
+A more recent study by scientists from Italy and the UK in 2008 found that CBC and other cannabinoids were at least as effective against MRSA as were powerful medications like Vancomycin.
+Moreover, the cannabinoids will not punish users with a host of adverse side effects.

 Is CBC Legal?

 Unfortunately, we have to provide you with the same vague answer as we do with practically every other cannabinoid!
-Marijuana itself is legal for use in eleven states plus D.C, and medicinal use in another 22 states.
+Medical marijuana is legal for use in a majority of states plus Washington, D.C.
+The number of states that permit recreational cannabis is growing rapidly also.
 However, marijuana remains federally illegal.

 High CBC Strains

-Back in the 1970s, it was discovered that landrace strains from India had by far the highest level of CBC.
+In the 1970s, it was discovered that landrace strains from India had the highest level of CBC.
 Today, CBC is generally found in younger plants.
 However, most growers breed their plants to have high CBD or THC levels.
-Therefore, it is hard to find marijuana with a significant CBC content.
+Therefore, it is hard to find marijuana with significant CBC content.
 Here are a few that contain a little CBC:

 Are There Any CBC Specific Products on the Market?

-As already mentioned, there are no marijuana strains specifically bred to be high in CBC.
-Consequently, it is difficult to find any products with a high CBC content.
+There are no marijuana strains specifically bred to be high in CBC.
+Consequently, it isn’t easy to find any products with a high CBC content.
 One option is to allow the marijuana plant to degrade its THC into cannabinol (CBN).
 CBN has similar medicinal qualities to CBC.